wiseleyb/rei-replication/README.md

 seperate Sidekiq instance, or dedicated queue, etc. Kind of messy.

 I like to just use a dead simple Redis queue.
-I haven't included the code to do this here as it over complicates this "simple" example but it's not hard to do
-- and should be done if you have a really busy app.
+I haven't included the code to do this here as it over complicates this "simple" example but it's not hard to do, and should be done if you have a really busy app.

 # Not covered here